Skip to content

 Coral Rescue & Recovery

-The same selective antioxidant mechanism observed during thermal stress events provides a logical basis for supporting damaged or recently fragmented corals.
-This approach is intended for targeted rescue or recovery situations, such as stressed frags or colonies showing signs of decline.
+The selective antioxidant activity observed during thermal stress events provides a logical framework for supporting damaged or recently fragmented corals.
+This approach is intended for short-term rescue scenarios or colonies showing clear signs of tissue decline.

 informed by emerging research